 You did it!
-You took the first step to reach out and ask for help...congratulations!
+You took the first step to reach out and ask for help.
 I look forward to the opportunity to walk this journey together.
-Let me tell you about myself: I am a Board-Certified Licensed Professional Counselor Supervisor, and a Licensed Addiction Counselor in the state of South Carolina and have been practicing in the mental health field since 2011.
-I am a Licensed Clinical Professional Counselor in the state of Kansas and a Licensed Professional Counselor in the state of Georgia.
-I am currently working on my Doctorate of Psychology...
+Let me tell you about myself: I’m a wife, mother to four, and a dog mom!
+I live in SC but love to travel to see new places and try new things.
+My favorite place is anywhere with a beach as I love anything involving sunshine and water!
+Professionally, I am a Board-Certified Licensed Professional Counselor Supervisor, and a Licensed Addiction Counselor in the state of South Carolina and have been practicing in the mental health...

 Therapy is a brave step!
 I am here to listen, support, help, and encourage you as we explore your needs and wants.
 Our goal will be to overcome roadblocks in your life and help you achieve your personal goals.
 I want this to be a valuable and beneficial experience for you.
 My approach is Cognitive Behavioral Therapy.
 As a Social Worker our work will be very solution focused, although we may look at all aspects of your life in order to determine the roots of what is going on in your world.
 Originally from Nebraska, I have called the KC metro area home for 1...